 FRESH – 01758 710033 – Cocktail bar and restaurant.
 Great cocktails.
 Varied menu, no pizzas, probably one of the few not to do pizza in the village!
 Good food which includes seafood and steak.
 Dogs are allowed in the bar side but it does get very busy in season.
 Also has two tables under heated parasols so can sit outside with dogs too.
 Booking advisable. www.fresh-abersoch.co.uk

 CRUST – 01758 712896 – Small pizza restaurant next door to the Lost Sheep.
 They also offer a takeaway service.
 Gets great reviews if you like your pizza.
 Do speciality toppings and have a wood-fired pizza oven that produces pizza with a lovely thin base. www.crust.wales.co.uk

-MANANÁS – Mexican food with bar area.
-No advance booking so a good place to get a table if you’re struggling to find somewhere to eat or there’s a lot of you.
+MANANÁS – Mexican food with a bar area.
+No advance booking so a good place to get a table if you’re struggling to find somewhere to eat or there are a lot of you.
 The restaurant opens at 6 pm but people can begin queuing to book a table as early at 5.15pm, many of them with a pint in their hand from the Vaynol!